polkadot-developers/polkadot-docs/infrastructure/general/setup-rpc.md

 The node startup settings allow you to choose _what_ to expose, _how many_ connections to expose and from where access should be granted through the RPC server.

-_How many_: You can set your maximum connections through `--rpc-max-connections`, for example `--rpc-max-connections 100`
+- _How many_ - You can set your maximum connections through `--rpc-max-connections`, for example `--rpc-max-connections 100`

-_From where_: by default localhost and the Polkadot.js are allowed to access the RPC server; you can change this by setting `--rpc-cors`, to allow access from everywhere you need `--rpc-cors all`
+- _From where_ - by default, localhost and Polkadot.js can access the RPC server.
+You can change this by setting `--rpc-cors`, to allow access from everywhere you need `--rpc-cors all`

-_What_: you can limit the methods to use with `--rpc-methods`, an easy way to set this to a safe mode is `--rpc-methods Safe`
+- _What_ - You can limit the methods to use with `--rpc-methods`, an easy way to set this to a safe mode is `--rpc-methods Safe`

 <!-- TODO: ref setup WSS tutorial / page -->